letsencrypt/boulder/README.md

 often Boulder is not the right fit for organizations that are evaluating it for production usage.
 In most cases a centrally managed PKI that doesn't require domain-authorization with ACME is a better choice.
-For this environment we recommend evaluating [cfssl](https://github.com/cloudflare/cfssl) or a project other than Boulder.
+For this environment we recommend evaluating a project other than Boulder.

 We offer a brief [deployment and implementation guide](https://github.com/letsencrypt/boulder/wiki/Deployment-&-Implementation-Guide)